Rebuild and Insure a Salvage Car

 However, most car owners want to ensure that their vehicles have more than just the basic coverage that’s required to get their car back on the road legally.
 If you want an insurer to provide you with physical damage coverage in the form of collision or comprehensive insurance, you’ll need to find one that’s willing to work with you.

-Once this inspection is finished, an insurance provider will be much more willing to offer you a higher level of insurance to keep your investment safe, though you still might have to pay higher premium prices than if you had a non-salvage vehicle.
+Once this inspection is complete, an insurance provider will be much more willing to offer a higher level of insurance.
+To keep your investment safe.
+Though you still might have to pay higher premium prices than if you had a non-salvage vehicle.